Insulate

 Keep your family warm and your bills low with good insulation.

-The typical UK home uses 60% of its energy to heat the home.
-Eventually all that heat finds its way to the outside of the property either via leaks or conduction through the walls, floor and ceilings.
-In a well-insulated home that heat loss can be dramatically reduced , all the way to near zero for a newly built ‘eco-home’.
+The typical UK home uses 60% of its energy for heating.
+Eventually all that heat finds its way to the outside of the property either through leaks or conduction through the walls, floor and ceilings.
+With good insulation that heat loss can be dramatically reduced , almost to zero for a newly built ‘eco-home’.

 For the conscientious homeowner taking a medium-term view of energy use it is vital to understand the costs associated with leaks and poor insulation, and the savings that can be made by installing measures from the very simple to the very complex.